intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/tpc-h_with_sparksql_on_k8s.md

 ### Prerequisites ###
 - Hardware that supports SGX
 - A fully configured Kubernetes cluster
 - Intel SGX Device Plugin to use SGX in K8S cluster (install following instructions [here](https://bigdl.readthedocs.io/en/latest/doc/PPML/QuickStart/deploy_intel_sgx_device_plugin_for_kubernetes.html "here"))

 ### Prepare TPC-H kit and data ###
 1. Generate data

-Go to [TPC Download](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) site, choose `TPC-H` source code, then download the TPC-H toolkits. **Follow the download instructions carefully**
+Go to [TPC Download](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) site, choose `TPC-H` source code, then download the TPC-H toolkits. **Follow the download instructions carefully.**
 After you download the tpc-h tools zip and uncompressed the zip file.
 Go to `dbgen` directory, and create `makefile` based on `makefile.suite`, and modify `makefile` according to the prompts inside, and run `make`.

 This should generate an executable called `dbgen`